 - Never antagonize your client.
 Even if they back up their suggestion with evidence, getting overprotective of your work and emotional is the last thing you want to do.
 Provide your opinion, discuss both variants, and see which one would work better.
 If you are objectively wrong – accept it.
 There’s nothing shameful in constructive dialogue, it’s okay to be wrong sometimes and learn.

 Remember that successful and friendly communication is the key to everything.
 Stay positive, don’t let your emotions take over, and always be rational.
 Who knows, you might earn yourself a returning client and significantly boost your reputation.
-It’s not only about helping the client market their stuff, it’s also about marketing your own skill and proficiency.
+It’s not only about helping the client market their stuff, it’s also about marketing your own skills and proficiency.
 And it is important.

 At The End Of The Day